Matariki Tu Rākau funding for memorial tree planting in your community

-Over the 3 years, Matariki Tu Rākau plantings will create a national trail of living salutes that complement our time-honoured War Memorials – places where whanau and communities, and visitors, can visit in years to come, to reflect and appreciate the work and sacrifices of our service personnel.
+Over the 3 years, Matariki Tu Rākau plantings will create a national trail of living salutes for service men and women of the Defence Force that complement our time-honoured War Memorials.
+They will be places where whanau, communities, and visitors can visit in years to come to reflect and appreciate the work and sacrifices of our service people.

 For their Matariki Tu Rākau project, local communities decide together: